 Space Shuttle Project (USA)

-About Space Shuttle Project (USA)
+Space Shuttle Project (USA) Overview

 Space Shuttle Project (USA) is a simulation game released for the Nintendo Entertainment System.
 Developed by the Japanese company, Konami, it made its debut in 1990.
 The game is part of the simulation genre, allowing players to experience the complexities of operating a space shuttle, which was a unique concept for its time on the NES platform.